DLC-link/dlc-solidity/README.md

 There are two types of events / data sources supported by DLC.link.

 1. Off-chain pricing data, such as the current price of BTC, ETH, etc. In fact, any numeric data from Chainlink Oracle Network is supported.
-(Currently only supported from our Ethereum contract.
-Stacks support via the Redstone Oracle Network coming soon)

-2. On-chain events, such as a completed transaction, a function call, etc. (Currently supported on Stacks, EVM support coming soon).
-Also, because Stacks can read the state of the BTC blockchain, actions can be taken directly on Stacks in response to funding transactions of DLCs on BTC.
+2. On-chain events, such as a completed transaction, a function call, etc.